How Vitamin D Rich Foods May Help Remedy Insomnia

 Greetings to you,

-I’ve included an interesting chart below with the healthiest foods for building good bones.
-Nuts, seeds and selected green vegetables are high in calcium and magnesium, which are known to strengthen bones.
+I’ve included an interesting chart below with the healthiest dairy-free foods for building strong bones and teeth.
+Nuts, broccoli and figs are high in calcium and magnesium, which are known to strengthen bones.
 Foods rich in vitamin D are also beneficial.

 For vitamin D, spend a bit of time outside in the sunshine and also eat fish like tuna, mackerel and salmon.